Vizzuality/helix-scope-data/README.md

 Haiti,HTI,3,L'Artibonite,Department,pr,1.5,7,162.45266723632812,35.2036247253418,93.23222242082868,41.52149089980079,cl,,ECEARTH-R1,ECEARTH,ECEARTH-R1,False,False,,True,Apr
 ```

-The seperate outputs can be combined by calling a function from `helix_funcs`:
+The separate outputs can be combined by calling a function from `helix_funcs`.
+It is at this
+point that the data values are modified if necessary, leaving the processed files untouched.
+E.g. we reduce the number of significant digits at this stage, so that in the master
+output file values are to 1-sig. fig. only:

 ```python
 import helix_funcs